snowflake_put

 This authentication mechanism allows Snowpipe functionality, but it does require configuring an SSH Private Key beforehand.
 Please consult the documentation for details on how to set it up and assign the Public Key to your user.

-Note that the Snowflake documentation suggests using this command:
+Note that the Snowflake documentation used to suggest using this command:

 openssl genrsa 2048 | openssl pkcs8 -topk8 -inform PEM -out rsa_key.p8